vllm-project/vllm/docs/source/getting_started/debugging.rst

     - is the correct IP address of the master node
     - is reachable from all nodes
     - is set before running the script.

+    If the script runs successfully, you should see the message ``sanity check is successful!``.

 If the problem persists, feel free to `open an issue on GitHub <https://github.com/vllm-project/vllm/issues/new/choose>`_, with a detailed description of the issue, your environment, and the logs.